We love this easy vegetable curry recipe, made with green beans, carrots and cauliflower. Mild enough for children to enjoy. Suitable for vegetarians.

 Steam or boil the vegetables until soft.

 Heat the oil in a large, heavy based pan and add the cumin seeds.
 Fry for one minute over a medium heat.
-Add the onion and cook gently until soft, stirring often.
+Add the onion and cook gently for around 10 minutes until soft, stirring often.

 Add the chopped tomatoes and simmer for five minutes.
 Add the garam masala and stir well.
 At this stage I add a few pieces of cooked carrot and cauliflower and mash them into the sauce to make sure that the kids get some of the veggies in their bodies - as I never know which bits they're going to eat.